datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username-.md

 - [ ] [Introduction to ChatGPT](https://datacamp.pxf.io/NkKgbN).
 A course by James Chapman on DataCamp.
 1 hour.
 - [ ] [Becoming a "real" data analyst](https://towardsdatascience.com/becoming-a-real-data-analyst-dcaf5f48bc34).
 A Medium article by Cassie Kozyrkov.
 7 minutes.
 Free.
 - [ ] [Python Programming](https://datacamp.pxf.io/x9V1kx).
 A DataCamp skill assessment.
 10 minutes.
-- [ ] How to Create Engaging Data Analysis Projects.
-A  livestream with Q&A with me (David Venturi) in the Data Maverick Discord community.
-1 hour.
+- [ ] [How to Create An Engaging Python Project](https://github.com/datamaverickhq/python-project-guide/blob/main/python_project_guide.pdf).
+A PDF guide by David Venturi.
+5 minutes.
-- [ ] **Project: Python Programming.** Your second project.
+- [ ] **Project: Python Programming.** Your first project.
 Completed on [DataCamp Workspace](https://datacamp.pxf.io/YgErze) using the livestream above as a guide.
 8 hours.
 - [ ] [How to Create a Data Analyst Portfolio That Gets You Noticed](https://github.com/datamaverickhq/portfolio-guide).
-A PDF by David Venturi.
+A PDF guide by David Venturi.
 10 minutes.
 - [ ] Project: Start Building Your Online Presence.
 Completed using the PDF above as a guide.
 20 minutes.

 ## Exploratory Data Analysis